Summer Creative Writing Workshop: SF and Fantasy and Romance and more!

 “World-building: Making the strange familiar, and the familiar strange” How do we create worlds that are fundamentally different from our own, and make our readers feel at home in them?
 We’ll talk about the rules and expectations of major genres, and weaving in exposition while avoiding the dreaded “info dump,” with generative exercises.

 Melanie Dusseau is a multi-genre writer, scholar, and creative writing professor from Toledo, Ohio.
-She holds an MFA from Southern Illinois University, Carbondale, and is the author of a poetry collection, The Body Tries Again, available from Word Poetry.
-An associate professor of English at the University of Findlay, she teaches literature as well as craft workshops in poetry, creative nonfiction, playwriting/screenwriting, and writing contemporary romance.
-Her short play, A House of Uncanny Repute, was selected for the 2025 Toledo Voices playwriting project at the Repertoire Theater.
-Currently, she’s seeking representation for her debut novel, a genre-bending supernatural romance. https://www.melaniedusseau.com/
+She holds an MFA from Southern Illinois University, Carbondale, and is the author of a poetry collection, The Body Tries Again.
+An associate professor of English at the University of Findlay, she teaches literature as well as craft workshops in poetry, creative nonfiction, and writing romance and genre-friendly fiction.
+In the summer she leads a UF study abroad trip, Celtic Scholars, to Ireland and Scotland.
+New poetry is forthcoming in the UK magazine Steel Jackdaw, and she’s working on a chapbook as well as a paranormal romance series.
+You can read about other projects she’s got brewing on her website.

 “Trope-tastically Yours: Originality in the Romance Genre”

 Stop me if you’ve heard this one: an ancient, grumpy fae soldier falls for a sunny, free-spirited book nerd in this magical retelling of Insert Fairy Tale.
-The genre of romance is driven by tropes—rivals to lovers; fated mates; forced proximity; fake dating; opposites attract—however, following the groove of an existing archetype does not mean that the story you want to write need be formulaic.
-This interactive craft talk will offer strategies for reading like a writer, satisfying audience expectations, understanding the beats that drive romance plots, and using setting and character arcs to create an original story idea that could only be penned by you.
+The genre of romance is driven by tropes—rivals to lovers; fated mates; forced proximity; fake dating; grumpy/sunshine—and these grooves of existing story archetypes are just asking to be subverted and made new.
+This interactive craft talk will offer strategies for reading like a writer, satisfying audience expectations, understanding the beats that drive romance plots, and using setting and character arcs to create an original, imaginative story idea that could only be penned by you.

 Harley Ferris received his master’s and doctorate from the University of Louisville, where he also served as Assistant Director of Creative Writing and received the Sarah-Jean McDowell Award for Excellence in Fiction.
 He composes both academic and creative work, with poems and stories published in The Aquarian, the Florida English Journal, and Word Riot.
 Also a musician, his full-length album, Long Time Coming, was released in March of 2023.
 Harley currently resides, writes, teaches, and sings in Findlay, Ohio.